skip to content

 Other decisions relating to the Disability Pension can also be reviewed by the Board, such as those relating to (but not limited to):

 An application to the Board for review of a decision relating to the Disability Pension or War Widow(er) Pension must in most circumstances be made within 3 months of receipt of the original decision.
 Applications for review can be made by completing a Veterans' Review Board Application for Review Form, available online via the Department of Veterans' Affairs website or the Veterans' Review Board website.
-A copy of the form can also be requested by telephoning the Department of Veterans' Affairs on 1800 555 254.
+A copy of the form can also be requested by calling the Department of Veterans' Affairs on 1800 838 372.

-An avenue of appeal of a decision of the Veterans' Review Board lies to the Administrative Appeals Tribunal (AAT).
-Legal advice should be sought before commencing any AAT appeal, as fees may apply and there may be strict time frames in which to lodge an appeal.
+A decision of the Veterans' Review Board may be reviewed by the Administrative Review Tribunal (ART).
+Legal advice should be sought before commencing any ART appeal, as fees may apply and there may be strict time frames in which to lodge an appeal.

 Veterans : Last Revised: Wed Jan 9th 2019